 With our unique approach, we take care of your land best!

-has been practicing professional forestry in Custer County for over 40 years,
+has been practicing professional forestry in Custer, Douglas, and El Paso Counties for over 40 years,

-adapting best methods to improve and protect residential forested properties.
+adapting best methods to improve and protect residential and large forested properties.

 Above Left: Pre-treatment stand with thick understory Above Right: Post-treatment stand, thinned and mitigated

 We know trees and forests and include the following actions for high quality results.
 Methods may be modified due to forest condition, objectives, and costs.

 Consider the overall Landscape (terrain, slopes, aspect, wind patterns), Vegetation (over-density, tree health), Access, and Neighboring lands, following local Community Wildfire Protection Plans (CWPP.)